laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-07/index.md

----
-abstract: 'The machinery behind the visual perception of motion and the subsequent sensori-motor transformation, such as in ocular following response (OFR), is confronted to uncertainties which are efficiently resolved in the primate''s visual system.
+---abstract: 'The machinery behind the visual perception of motion and the subsequent sensori-motor transformation, such as in ocular following response (OFR), is confronted to uncertainties which are efficiently resolved in the primate''s visual system.
   We may understand this response as an ideal observer in a probabilistic framework